 The skin of the labia may be partially numb for several months while the wounds are healing.
 Permanent numbness is very rare.

 Our mission at Aviva Plastic Surgery is simple – help patients achieve greater confidence and their best health and comfort.
-By offering labiaplasty and clitoral hood reduction in a welcoming, professional environment, Dr. Taghechian and our experienced staff have helped many women understand that these common women’s wellness procedures can make life better in many ways.
+By offering labiaplasty and clitoral hood reduction in a welcoming, professional environment, we have helped many women understand that these common women’s wellness procedures can make life better in many ways.
 To learn more about our women’s wellness treatments, review our patients’ before and after treatment photos and call our clinic at 678-974-8435.
 We look forward to taking care of you!

 Contact us today to start your journey to your best self